PLAN EXTRA TIME FOR YOUR COMMUTE

 Take an earlier trip.
 Plan extra time to get home.
 Buses not only get slowed down by the snow, but also by surrounding traffic.

 Allowing for extra time is the best way to get around during winter weather travel.

-- In areas covered with snow and ice, or blocked by a snow bank, please wait at the closest a cleared driveway or corner
+In areas covered with snow and ice, or blocked by a snow bank, please wait at the closest cleared driveway or corner.

 - When possible, try not to stand in the street or wait at the top of a snow bank.
 Snow and ice in the street or on a snow bank can be slippery and unsafe.